utdata/icj-class/static-apps/static-01.md

 ### Understand the project structure

-The easiest way is to [read the README online](https://github.com/utdata/icj-project-template).
-We'll go over this in class.
+The easiest way to understand how this template works is to [read the README online](https://github.com/utdata/icj-project-template).
+DON'T SKIP THIS PART.
+We will also go over it in class.

 ### Install the Nunjucks Template extension

-While this isn't required, it is super helpful to install a Nunjucks syntax extension to when you look at templates you variable and such will have correct color, called "Syntax highlighting".
-You should only have to do this once ever on your machine.
+While this isn't required, it is super helpful to install a Nunjucks syntax extension so when you look at templates your variables and code are in color, called "Syntax highlighting".
+You should only have to do this once.

 - In VS Code, on the far left there are five icons.
 The bottom one looks like a funky square.
 Click on that.
 - In the search box, type in `Nunjucks template`.
 Click on the return for Nunjucks Template.